Delhi court sends Congress leader D K Shivakumar to judicial custody till Oct 1 | Devdiscourse

 "It is directed that the accused be first taken to the hospital and only after his medical condition is opined to be stable, he be sent to judicial custody in Central Jail, Tihar...
 The accused is remanded to judicial custody till October 1," the judge said in the order.
 The court has listed Shivakumar's bail plea for hearing on Wednesday at 3.30 pm.

-The judge said that in case the MLA is admitted to the hospital, his custody be taken over by the Superintendent of Tihar jail and the doctors hand over his custody only on his discharge.
+In case the MLA is admitted to the hospital, his custody be taken over by the Superintendent of Tihar jail and the doctors hand over his custody only on his discharge, the judge said.
 "In case, he is admitted in the hospital, his custody shall be taken over by the Superintendent Central jail, Tihar who shall provide guards for the accused.
-In case of his admission in the hospital, the doctors shall hand over his custody to the Superintendent, Central jail, Tihar only on his discharge," said the judge.
+In case of his admission in the hospital, the doctors shall hand over his custody to the Superintendent, Central jail, Tihar only on his discharge," he said.

-The judge also said that in case Shivakumar was taken to Tihar jail, then the authorities permit him to take his medicines subject to the approval of doctor on duty in the jail.
-The court took into consideration the medical records of Shivakumar, which said that he suffered from hypertension and fluctuating blood pressure and has undergone angioplasty earlier and is on a heavy medical dosage.
+The judge also said that in case Shivakumar is taken to Tihar jail, then the authorities permit him to take his medicines subject to the approval of doctor on duty in the jail.
+The court took into consideration the MLA's medical records which said he suffers from hypertension and fluctuating blood pressure, has undergone angioplasty earlier and is on a heavy medical dosage.

 The probe agency claimed in the court that his interrogation was yet to be completed and sought permission from the judge to question him during the judicial custody.
 Additional Solicitor General (ASG) K M Nataraj and Special Public Prosecutors Amit Mahajan, N K Matta and Nitesh Rana, appearing for the ED, told the court that Shivakumar's health condition did not allow his effective questioning.